romqn1999/simple_shell/README.md

     $ ./build/simple_shell
     ```
 ### Note
-  On Window, install Cygwin to build.
+  On Window, install Cygwin to build application.
 Cygwin is:
   - a large collection of GNU and Open Source tools which provide functionality similar to a Linux distribution on Windows.
   - a DLL (cygwin1.dll) which provides substantial POSIX API functionality.